Patrik Simon Enyingi

 Patrik Simon Enyingi (born 24 January 2001) is a Hungarian sprinter.
 He won the Hungarian national indoor title over 400 metres in 2025.
 He was a bronze medalist in the men’s 4 x 400 metres relay at the 2025 World Athletics Indoor Championships.

-Career
+Biography

 He ran as part of the Hungarian Mixed 4x400m relay team at the 2024 World Relays Championships in Nassau, Bahamas.
 He was part of the Hungarian men's relay team alongside Ernő Steigerwald, Zoltán Wahl, and Atilla Molnar, which set a new national record in qualifier for the final of the 4x400m relay at the 2024 European Athletics Championships in Rome.

 He won the Hungarian Indoor Athletics Championships in February 2025.
 He competed in the individual 400 metres at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands, where he reached the semi-finals in 46.24 seconds, five hundredths of a second behind his personal best.